OmarRida5/Analog-Comm---SuperHeterodyneReceiver/README.md

 - Deliverables: The project report should include detailed explanations of each block's design, MATLAB code, and analysis results.

 ### Usage
-Run the MATLAB scripts provided to simulate the communication system.
+Run the MATLAB script provided to simulate the communication system.
 Follow the comments within the code for detailed steps.